-Comparing prevalence of stroke/TIA by gender using the same dataset in figure 55 it is shown that there is minimal difference between them with males at 1.0% and females at 0.9%.
+Comparing prevalence of stroke/TIA by sex using the same dataset in figure 56 it is shown that there is minimal difference between them with males at 1.0% and females at 0.9%.

-Figure 55: Stroke/TIA by gender in Lambeth
+Figure 56: Stroke/TIA by sex in Lambeth

-Figure 56 shows difference by ethnicity of stroke/TIA occurrences in Lambeth.
+Figure 57 shows difference by ethnicity of stroke/TIA occurrences in Lambeth.
 The Black Caribbean population have a much higher prevalence compared to all other ethnicity groups at 2.4%.
 The next highest, Black African, has almost half the prevalence at 1.3%.
 Most other ethnicities then stay around a similar level with the lowest being Mixed and Other populations at 0.6%.

-Figure 56: Stroke/TIA by ethnicity in Lambeth
+Figure 57: Stroke/TIA by ethnicity in Lambeth